Travel ban starts Thursday

 The intent behind the executive order was hotly debated for the past several months.

-On the campaign trail, then-candidate Donald Trump called for a "total and complete shutdown of Muslims" entering the US.
+On the campaign trail, then-candidate Trump called for a "total and complete shutdown of Muslims" entering the US.

 But the text of the executive order states that "additional scrutiny" is required for foreign nationals traveling from the six identified nations because "the conditions in these countries present heightened threats.
 Each of these countries is a state sponsor of terrorism, has been significantly compromised by terrorist organizations, or contains active conflict zones."